-A majority of the suppliers who were willing to honour credit balances indicated their intention to use the levy to cover some or all of the costs of honouring credit balances.
-Some of these suppliers stated their intention to use the levy to cover a range of additional costs they expected to incur if appointed as SoLR.
-British Gas stated it would not make a claim up to a specified amount based on the information available at the time.
-British Gas did have some concerns that there may be unforeseen costs so did not completely waive their right to make a levy claim.
-Therefore, British Gas did reserve the right to make a levy claim for additional costs should the on-boarding process for certain customers be materially more costly than anticipated.
+A majority of the suppliers who were willing to honour credit balances indicated their intention to use the levy to cover some or all the costs of honouring credit balances, including Octopus Energy.
+A majority of suppliers also stated their intention to use the levy to cover a range of additional costs they expected to incur if appointed as SoLR.